Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 - Buffalo's games this year have gone over the total in two out of six opportunities (33.3%).

-- Buffalo is 5-0 against the spread and 4-0 overall in games when it scores more than 26 points.
+- When Buffalo scores more than 26 points, it is 5-0 against the spread and 4-0 overall.

-- In games that Buffalo piles up more than 377.4 yards, the team is 4-0 against the spread and 3-0 overall.
+- Buffalo is 4-0 against the spread and 3-0 overall when the team picks up more than 377.4 yards.

 - This year, the Bills have turned the ball over four times, while the Titans have forced four.